-During City FY24, construction will begin on a project that will provide twelve units of housing to individuals with special needs.
+In FY2024, construction began on a project that will provide twelve units of housing to individuals with special needs.
 The housing units will be three apartments with four bedrooms each, allowing the client to caregiver ratio to align with best practices.
 The units will replace a previous group home that served six individuals, increasing the capacity by six individuals.
+The project is expected to deliver the units in FY 2026.